nfqsolutions/pylm/README.rst

 included with the source.
 If this license does not suit you, you can purchase a commercial license from `NFQ Solutions
 <http://nfqsolutions.com>`_

+This project has been funded by the Spanish Ministry of Economy and Competitivity under the grant IDI-20150936.